Etiquetas:

 Or the waitress, the mechanic,

-The on patrol
+The policeman on patrol

-For everyone who works the scenes.
+For everyone who works behind the scenes.

-a spirit you can't with no machine
+With a spirit you can't replace with no machine

-Hello America, let me thank you for your time...
+America, let me you for your time...

-Who work every day
+Who every day

-Not for fame or do strive
+Not for fame or fortune do they strive

 But the fruits of their labor

-Are worth more their pay
+Are worth more than pay

-Hello Detroit auto workers,
+Hello Detroit workers,

 Let me you for time

-You a forty week for a livin',
+You a forty for a livin',

-This is for the one who swings the hammer,
+is for the one who swings the hammer,

-Driving home the nail
+Driving the nail

 Or the one behind the counter,